jmorris-uk/fortran-googletest/README.md

 The function takes two arguments `n` and `k` and returns a result, `coefficient`.
-The `bind` keyword provides a link between the C++ Googletest framework and the Fortran.
+The `bind` keyword provides a link between the C++ googletest framework and the Fortran.
 The `name` is the name that the function will be referred to from the C++.
 The changes required to the files for this example are as follows.